unni-krishnan-95/copy/_posts/2016-10-5-vulnhub-stapler1.md

 <a href="/images/stapler2.png"><img src="/images/stapler2.png"></a>

 Damnit!
-Okay, we all love to play tricks on people - but this nearly gave me a heart attack...
-Let's try the **/blogblog/** page now.
+Okay, some humor is always great - but this nearly gave me a heart attack....
+So what did we learn today?
+DISABLE JAVA!

+Once I got over the fact that I could have been hooked, I attempted to navigate the **/blogblog/** page.

 <a href="/images/stapler3.png"><img src="/images/stapler3.png"></a>

-The blog really didn't contain much information for us - except a few names - as well as the name of the poster.
-I also saw on the page that there was a "login" section.
-Navigating to that took me to a WordPress login page... so instead of logging in, why not run WPScan - and let's see if we can't enumerate and users, plugins, and vulnerabilities.
+The blog really didn't contain much information for us - except a few names - as well as the name of the poster (great for future enumeration or brute forcing tactics - if we go that route).
+I also saw that the page contained a "login" section.
+Navigating to the login took me to a WordPress login page... so instead of logging in, I decided to run a WPScan and see if I can't enumerate any users, plugins, and vulnerabilities.

 ```console
 root@cryptic:~# wpscan --url https://192.168.1.13:12380/blogblog/ --enumerate uap